fakela/merkle-proof-tutorial/README.md

 For example, if you take the text _"Hello, World!"_ and hash it using the SHA-256 algorithm, you'll get something like this: _"a591a6d40bf420404a011733cfb7b190d62c65bf0bcda32b57b277d9ad9f146"_.

 ## What is Merkle Tree
-A Merkle Tree, sometimes called a hash tree or binary hash tree, is like a family tree for data.
-A Merkle Tree is a hierarchical tree-like data structure composed of hash values, often used to efficiently summarize and verify the integrity of a large dataset.
-It is designed to help us prove that a specific piece of data belongs to a larger dataset without having to deal with all the data.
+A Merkle Tree, also known as a hash tree, is a hierarchical data structure used to efficiently verify the integrity of large datasets.
+It acts like a family tree for data, where each leaf node represents a piece of data, often in the form of a hash.
+Non-leaf nodes are cryptographic hashes of their child nodes, ultimately leading to a single hash at the top called the 'Merkle Root.'
+This Merkle Root serves as a concise summary of all the data below it.

+The brilliance of this system lies in its ability to detect any tampering or changes in the data.
+Even a slight modification in the data results in a significant change in the Merkle Root.
+To prove that an element belongs to the dataset, you only need the hashes along the branch of the tree leading to that element, not the entire tree.
+This forms the foundation of Merkle Proofs.

 ![Merkle-tree-meme](/images/merkle-tree-meme.jpeg)